-- Silent Accolades/Doorway Standing/Face Mask.
-The District received a complaint 1. from an employee alleging that John Doe walked into her office to give her praise for identifying the students doing graffiti on campus.
+1. Silent Accolades/Doorway Standing/Face Mask.
+The District received a complaint from an employee alleging that John Doe walked into her office to give her praise for identifying the students doing graffiti on campus.
 During this interaction, John Doe allegedly said that he was giving the other employee "silent accolades" by looking into her eyes and blinking silently for about 10 seconds, which made the employee feel uncomfortable.
 On the same day, the same employee and another staff member of the District were trying to exit the District's kitchen area, but were allegedly unable to do so because John Doe was standing in the middle of the kitchen doorway with one arm leaning on the door frame.
 When the employee approached John Doe with a request to walk through the door, John Doe allegedly did not respond verbally - continuing the conversation with a different employee - and instead moved his arm further up the door frame.
 The staff members interpreted John Doe's action as a non-verbal cue to exit underneath his arm and did so while feeling uncomfortable.
 The complaint also alleged that John Doe did not consistently wear his face mask indoors and while in close proximity to staff during the Covid-19 pandemic.
 NOL (PDF pp. 39-41, 43, 45-47, 73-74, 91-92, 103-105).
 The District issued a Conference Summary memorandum which later became a written warning; neither were placed in John Doe's personnel file.
 The sole "findings" were inconsistent face mask usage and a directive to immediately improve effective communication and relationships due to the reported staff discomfort.
 Sexual harassment policies were not discussed.
-No discipline was taken. - 2.
-Manspreading.
-The District received a complaint alleging that a one-on-one meeting in his office, John Doe allegedly kept the door slightly ajar and took a seat closely in front of another staff member with his legs wide apart (a position commonly referred to as "manspreading"), slumped in his chair in a "very salacious way" and thus created significant discomfort for the staff member.
+No discipline was taken.

+- 2. Manspreading.
+The District received a complaint alleging that at a one-on-one meeting in his office, John Doe allegedly kept the door slightly ajar and took a seat closely in front of another staff member with his legs wide apart (a position the complaint referred to as "manspreading"), slumped in his chair in a "very salacious way" and thus created significant discomfort for the staff member.
 NOL (PDF pp. 53, 55, 59, 63-65, 71, 93-95, 101-102); Am.
 NOL2 (PDF pp. 4-13).
 The complainant did not provide further information but stated that she felt John Doe's "seating position one of aggression and one that was too demeaning."
 The District issued a Conference Summary memorandum, which was not placed in John Doe's personnel file.
 There were no "findings"; only allegations and the directive that failure to address the conduct could result in a written warning.
 Sexual harassment policies were not discussed.
+No discipline was taken. - 3.
+Hair Touching.
+The District received a "concern" alleging that on one occasion, the reporting individual saw John Doe allegedly touching the braided hair of a female African-American student as if to display it to other people around, while the student was talking about getting her hair done.
+NOL (PDF pp. 49, 51, 93-94, 97, 99).
+The District issued a Conference Summary memorandum, which was not placed in John Doe's personnel file.
+There were no "findings"; only allegations and the directive that failure to address the conduct could result in a written warning.
+Neither sexual harassment nor grooming policies were discussed.
 No discipline was taken.